Lillian H. Smith: Later years

-Smith retired in 1952, as the circulation of books in Toronto's children's libraries reached over two million.
+Smith retired in 1952.
+By the end of her career, Smith had opened up numerous children's spaces in Toronto libraries and schools and one at The Hospital for Sick Children.

-At the end of her career in 1952, Smith had opened up numerous children's spaces in Toronto libraries and schools and one at The Hospital for Sick Children.
-Apart from her librarian career, Smith was a teacher and a writer.
-Smith created guidelines on the inclusion of children's literature in Toronto libraries.
+In addition to her librarian career, Smith was a teacher and a writer.
+She created guidelines on the inclusion of children's literature in Toronto libraries.
 In 1953, she published The Unreluctant Years: A Critical Approach to Children's Literature, which was commissioned by the American Library Association.

 On 5 January 1983, Smith died in Toronto, Ontario.

-Awards and honors
+Awards and honours

-In 1962, Smith received the Clarence Day award.
+In 1962, Smith received the American Library Association's Clarence Day award.

-In 1995, Boys and Girls House moved to a new location at 239 College St. at Huron St., and was renamed the Lillian H. Smith branch in her honour.
+In 1995, Boys and Girls House moved to a new location at 239 College Street and was renamed the Lillian H. Smith branch in her honour.
 It is no longer exclusively a children's library, but a general Toronto library branch.